bradleytenuta/checkmate/README.md

 ## [Moss](#moss)

 ##### Instructions

 When you compare two or more files, the results are uploaded to the moss server.
-The resul#### Docker setup

-Used guide provided by [aschmelyun](https://github.com/aschmelyun/docker-compose-laravel) to set up laravel and docker.ts can be web scrapped from there.
+The results can be web scrapped from there.
 Here is a link to where the results will be [stored](http://moss.stanford.edu/results/).
 The exact URL will be printed out at the end of the command.

-Here is an example of the one i used to compare two Java files:
+Here is an example of the one I used to compare two Java files:

 `perl moss.pl -l java C:\Users\bradl\Desktop\test\test1.java C:\Users\bradl\Desktop\test\test2.java`